John Haslette Vahey: Writing after the First World War

 When Vahey started writing again in the 1920s he used his own name and a range of pseudonyms.
 His initial output was short fiction for magazines like The Cornhill Magazine, or Chambers Journal.
 Vahey's use of pseudonyms was quite complex, with some pseudonyms restricted to book with a particular publisher.
 The list of pseudonyms was taken from Gribben, which includes the Timony pseudonym, missing from other sources such as Hubin, and Kemp, but does not include the Varney pseudonym.
 Vahey's output works will be listed under each of the pseudonyms.
 It is possible that Vahey used other pseudonyms, or that there are titles that are not listed.

 One of the reasons for Vahey's use of pseudonyms become clear when one notes his phenomenal productivity.
 He published up to seven books a year, necessitating the use of more than one identity.
 He only wrote seven books in total in his first eight years as a writer, up to 1917.

 Writing as John Haslette Vahey

 Vahey used his own name (dropping the George) when he began writing books again in 1925.
 He was very productive, publishing three books in 1925 and four in 1926, using both this own name and the Timony pseudonym.
 The books under his own name ranged from romances to thrillers and whodunnits, with one western.
-He also published one illustrated children's book of verse' The New Zoo, and a collection of essays and sketches on fishing, The Humane Angler.
+He also published one illustrated children's book of verse' The New Zoo, and a collection of essays and sketches on fishing, which he selected and edited, The Humane Angler.
 Vahey continued to publish books under his own name until 1935.